Canon M6 vs Fujifilm X-T2

-The M6 is a recent model that features in the current product line-up of Canon.
-In contrast, the X-T2 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-T2 was succeeded by the Fujifilm X-T3 .
+Both the M6 and the X-T2 have been discontinued, but can regularly be found used on eBay.
+The X-T2 was replaced by the Fujifilm X-T3 , while the M6 was followed by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon M6 and the Fujifilm X-T2?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS M6: